bagantonyan/Innoloft_task/README.md

 ## Setup Instructions

 ### The database is SQLite, so you don't need to configure it.
 Also there is seed Users data in database, imported from API.
 ### You just need to run docker container.
-Go to Solution directory and use this commands
+Go to Solution directory and use this commands, or you can run locally EventManager.API.
 ```
 docker compose build
 ```